 Game creation is an excellent way to teach children to create and solve problems on their own.
-When given the opportunity, they’ll use many learning elements, such as math, writing, reading, geography and, sometimes, science, all without probing and pushing from parents and teachers.
-And making a game is simple with very little supplies and a lot of reward.
+When given the opportunity, they’ll use many learning elements, such as math, writing, reading, geography, and, sometimes, science, all without probing and pushing from parents and teachers.
+And making a game is simple, with very few supplies and a lot of rewards.
 It also offers the opportunity to cater to both competitive and cooperative learning.

-On a Tuesday after a doctor appointment, rather than rushing the kids back to school, I gave them the option to stay home.
+On a Tuesday after a doctor’s appointment, rather than rushing the kids back to school, I gave them the option to stay home.
 “However,” I explained, “you’ll have a job to do.
 I expect you to work together to create a game for the family to play.
 I’d like you to create this game based on a favorite book.”
-As I pulled into the Target parking lot, asking what supplies they would need we began brainstorming a list, which surprised me for being quite small.
+As I pulled into the Target parking lot, asking what supplies they would need, we began brainstorming a list, which surprised me for being quite small.
 As it turned out, they had everything they needed at home, except the poster board.
-Of course, all moms knows that we can’t leave Target with just poster board, but the boys were focused.
-They convinced me that they had so many games in mind, they’d need several pieces of poster board and 3×5 cards.
+Of course, all moms know that we can’t leave Target with just poster board, but the boys were focused.
+They convinced me that they had so many games in mind that they’d need several pieces of poster board and 3×5 cards.